johnjosephhorton/latexlog2html/README.md

 ------------
 To create this HTML file, simply run:

-	python latexlog2html.py --file FILE --browser BROWSER
+	python latexlog2html.py LOGFILE

-Where `FILE` is the name of the log file and and `BROWSER` is the name of the browser you want to use to display the file e.g., `google-chrome` or `firefox.`
+Where `LOGFILE` is the name of the LaTeX log file.

 Install
 -------